-We will receive net proceeds of approximately \$421.9 million from the sale of 12,000,000 common units in this offering (including a net capital contribution of approximately \$8.4 million from our general partner to maintain its 2% general partner interest), after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
-If the underwriters exercise their overallotment option in full, we will receive net proceeds of approximately \$485.2 million, including a proportionate net capital contribution of approximately \$9.7 million from our general partner.
-We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to pay a portion of the purchase price for our acquisition of assets from Momentum as described in "Summary - Recent Developments - Acquisition of Natural Gas Systems in Haynesville Shale Area from M2 Midstream LLC" and for general partnership purposes.
+We will receive net proceeds of approximately \$459.4 million from the sale of 11,500,000 common units in this offering, after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
+If the underwriters exercise their overallotment option in full, we will receive net proceeds of approximately \$528.3 million.
+We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to temporarily reduce borrowings under EPO's multi-year revolving credit facility.